-I wrote this post as a participant in the Eat, Play, Love blog carnival hosted by Meals Matter and Dairy Council of California to share ideas on positive and fun ways to teach children healthy eating habits.
+I wrote this post as a participant in the Eat, Play, Love blog carnival hosted by Meals Matter to share ideas on positive and fun ways to teach children healthy eating habits.
 A list of other registered dietitians and moms who are participating in the carnival will be listed at the bottom of this post or can be found on Meals Matter.

 One of the biggest lessons I have learned as a mom is that I should never assume anything about my kids.
 They surprise me all the time!
 Like the time Joe, my overly cautious child, climbed up a 50-foot inflatable slide all by himself in the rain and had the courage to slide down.

 Or the time Leila grabbed a tomato off the table, took a bite, and then proceeded to eat almost the entire thing.

 Kids are a curious bunch.
 So why do we limit their curiosity by feeding them primarily “kid foods”?
 Why do we assume that they won’t like things like fish, salad, or a tomato?

 When we do that, we limit their capacity to choose healthy foods as an adult.
 How can they be expected to make good food choices if they have never learned what good choices look like?